chinamike65/hugo-tuolesi/content/book4/book4en.md

 After being able to treat all sentient beings equally, it will be very, very easy to cultivate and recognize that all sentient beings are mothers.

 How to identify it?
-If we think about it seriously, we will realize and realize that the soul of all living beings is beginningless, and so is reincarnation.
+If we think about it seriously, we will realize and realize that the soul of all living beings is beginningless, and so is rebirth.

-Since the beginningless kalpa, we have been reincarnated countless times, more times than the sand in the universe.
+Since the beginningless kalpa, we have been reborn countless times, more times than the sand in the universe.

-Every time we are reincarnated, there are sentient beings who do it, our parents, so it is said that all sentient beings in the six realms have done ours, our parents.
+Every time we are reborn, there are sentient beings who do it, our parents, so it is said that all sentient beings in the six realms have done ours, our parents.

 And more than once or twice, sentient beings in the six realms have been our parents countless times.
 Even if they are not mothers in this life, they are also mothers in past lives.